fredgibbs/fredgibbs.github.io/courses/food-technology-society/exec-summary-guide.md

 These requirements are EASY, and are selfishly designed to make it easier for me to read all your essays on the screen in a short time without straining my eyes, fraying my nerves, and lowering your grade out of frustration.
 If you do not follow them, I will probably ask you to fix it before I grade it.

 - Two page soft maximum (if a tiny bit spills onto a third page, that's fine)
-- 11 pt. san-serif font (easier to read on a screen)
+- 12 pt.
+Calibri (or similar font)
 - 1" margins on all sides
 - 1.5 line spacing

 ## Tips for success
- - **Be specific.** Something like, "Cans of tuna had too much mercury" tells me little more than you have a pulse.
-Don't waste our time, please.
+ - **Be specific.** Make sure you aren't making statements without attention to time
  - **Provide specific citations.** This forces you to double check your own memory and interpretation of the readings, and helps you avoid making false claims.
 In your references to the readings, use page numbers in parentheses.
- - **Paraphase.** Avoid full quotations (short phrases are fine), since you want use all the space for your own thinking.
+ - **Paraphase.** Avoid full quotations, since you want use all the space for your own thinking.
- - **Be selective.** You can’t fit everything worth saying into your essay.
+ - **Be selective.** You can’t fit everything worth saying into your summary.
 Choose carefully what you think is most important!
 You're being graded on your ability to separate the wheat from the chaff.
- - **Revise, revise, revise.** Once you have a complete draft of everything you want to say, you are about 50% done.
+ - **Revise, revise, revise.** Once you have a complete draft of everything you want to say, you are about half done.
 Set it aside (and budget time for this!), then come back and economize your prose.
 Remove simple sentences that force you to be unnecessarily verbose.
 See the [revision guide](writing-advice). **Revisions are hard!** But they are the only way to make your writing---and your THINKING---shine.

 ## Questions